Large Language Models are Contrastive Reasoners: Additional Experimental Results

 \section{Additional Experimental Results}

-In this section, we provide a summary of additional example texts generated by Zero-shot-CP. gpt-35-turbo is used as the model if not specified.
+In this section, we provide a summary of additional example texts generated by Zero-shot-CP.
+GPT-3.5-Turbo is used as the model if not specified.
+Table~\ref{tab:answer_extract_csqa_208st} illustrates example outputs of zero-shot prompting methods from CommonsenseQA.
 Figure~\ref{fig:example_addsub}--\ref{fig:example_svamp} show a positive example and a negative example of Zero-shot-CP on each dataset.
 "GT" in the figures means "Ground Truth".

-The 240 examples, along with our annotations, can be accessed at the following link:~\url{https://github.com/yao8839836/cp/blob/master/results/zero_shot_cp_gpt4_240_examples_labeled.txt}.
+The 240 examples, along with our annotations, can be accessed at the following link:~\url{https://anonymous.4open.science/r/cp-712E/results/zero_shot_cp_gpt4_240_examples_labeled.txt}.

+Table~\ref{table:main_results_zero} presents the comparison of Zero-shot-CP with Zero-shot and Zero-shot-CoT on all 12 datasets using GPT-3.5-Turbo and GPT-4.